2019 Women's Challenge Cup

-The 2019 RFL Women's Challenge Cup (sponsored as the 2019 Coral Women's Challenge Cup) for sponsorship reasons was an English rugby league knockout tournament competed for by 27 teams during the summer of 2019.
-The competition was sponsored by Coral who are also the sponsor of the men's Challenge Cup.
-Defending their title where Leeds Rhinos who beat Castleford Tigers 20–14 in the final at the Halliwell Jones Stadium on 4 August 2018.
+The 2019 RFL Women's Challenge Cup (known as the 2019 Coral Women's Challenge Cup for sponsorship reasons) was an English rugby league knockout tournament competed for by 27 teams during the summer of 2019.
+The competition was sponsored by Coral who were also the sponsor of the men's Challenge Cup.
+Defending their title were Leeds Rhinos who beat Castleford Tigers 20–14 in the final at the Halliwell Jones Stadium on 4 August 2018.

 Leeds successfully defended their title after beating Castleford Tigers 16–10, in a repeat of the 2018 Final.

 Format

 The competition is knockout tournament and was played over six rounds.
 The teams competing for the cup were the eight teams of the Women's Super League who entered the competition at the second round stage, the eight teams of the Women's Championship who entered the competition at the first round stage, the nine teams of the Women's League 1 and teams representing the British Army and the Royal Air Force.

 The number of teams entering the competition necessitated the introduction of a preliminary round.
 All 11 teams from League 1 and the armed forces were entered into the preliminary round draw to be played on 21 April, three ties were drawn, and the five teams not drawn were given a bye to the first round.

 The first round consisted of eight ties and was played on 5 May; (The winners from the preliminary round, the five teams with a bye and the eight teams of the Championship.)
 The second round also consisted of eight ties, featuring the winners from the first round and the eight Super League teams, and was played on 26 May.
 After the second round, there was the quarter-finals (23 June), semi-finals (7 July) and the final.
 The final was played at the University of Bolton Stadium on Saturday 27 July 2019 and was part of a triple header bill with the semi-finals of the men's Challenge Cup.